jtriley-eth/smart-types/docs/src/ch02-08-option.md

 Option definitelyNothing = LibOption.None();
 ```

-The underlying `SmartPointer` should only be accessed by a method that handles the members first.
+The underlying `Box` should only be accessed by a method that handles the members first.
 We can revert on `None` with or without a custom message, and we can provide either a default value
 or a function that constructs a default value.